BoidCMS/boidcms.github.io/themes/tags.md

 # Theme tags

 ## Site
-The following are values from the key "site" in the database.
+The following values are retrieved from the `site` key in the database.

 ### Language code
-This is the short name for the main language of the website used in the HTML "lang" attribute.
+This is the language code for the main language of the website, which is used in the HTML `lang` attribute.

 ```php
 <?php echo $App->get( 'lang' ) ?>